abcnorio/nspawn-aiml/Readme.md

 pip install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu12 --dry-run
 ```

-In principle, you can check for malware after EACH `--dry-run`.
-Files are on the computer, not not yet installed.
+In principle, you can check for malware automatically (with scanner) or manually (check the code itself or look for unwanted and unclear binaries) after EACH `--dry-run`.
+Files are on the computer, but not yet installed. **This is recommended**.

 ```bash
 # re-check with https://github.com/comfyanonymous/ComfyUI#manual-install-windows-linux